reddragonos/Semicode-OS.github.io/README.md

-# Semicode-OS.github.io
+# ReddragonOS.github.io

-SemiCode OS is Linux Distribution Based on Ubuntu customized for programmers and web developers ,  Most of IDEs Text Editors , Compilers Come Installed By Default.
+Reddragon OS is Linux Distribution Based on Ubuntu customized for programmers ,developers, Pentesters and Security Proffesionals.

+- Most of tools come Installed By Default.
+- Hardend bit by bit